 4. If a recipe calls for a batter to be quickly and lightly mixed, use one hand to avoid kneading the batter and squeezing the air out.
 This will ensure a good rise in the final bake.

-6. Be sure to cool freshly baked soda for 10 minutes also before cutting.
-IF cut before the inside has cooled from baking temperature, the friction of the knife causes the insides to become dough like in texture due to the friction of the knife.
+6. Be sure to cool freshly baked soda for 10 minutes before cutting.
+Cutting before the inside has cooled causes the inside of the bake to become dough-like in texture due to the friction of the knife.

 7. When baking bread, cakes or scones be sure to keep the oven door closed for the full baking duration unless the recipe states to do so.
 Interrupting the baking process can cause these bakes to sink in the middle.